robertcornet/TUD_AI_driving/README.md

 ## To Do
+- Try filtering IMU Data. _The IMU is polled 10-100x faster than the results are published.
+Try taking the average of all measurements in the publishing interval. _
 - Large steering angle mod. _For rear wheel drive drifting, a large steering angle is needed to balance the vehicle in the drift._
 - Camera Vision / Lidar module. _The usability of the Ultrasonic sensors is limited._
 - Better Inertial Navigation. _Robust algorithm to determine vehicle orientation in space._